gpoehl/phpReport/docs/source/sugar.rst

     .. php:method:: getRow(int $dimID = null)

-        Get the currently active row for the requested dimension.
+        Get the active row for the requested dimension.

         :param int|null $dimID: The data dimension for which you want the current row.
             Defaults to the current data dimension.
             If $dimID is negative the value will be subtracted from the current data dimension.
-        :returns: The requested row.
+        :returns: The active data row for the requested dimension.

     .. php:method:: getRowKey($dimID)

-        Get the key of the currently active row for the requested dimension.
+        Get key of the active row for the requested dimension.

         :param int|null $dimID: Same as in getRow().
         :returns: The requested key.

     .. php:method:: isFirst($level = null): bool

-            Checks if the current group is the first one within the next higer group. e.g. Is it the first invoice for a customer.
+            Checks if the current group is the first one within the next higher group. e.g. Is it the first invoice for a customer.

             :param string|int|null $level: The group level to be checked.
 Defaults